Tuhinm2002/BERTVision/README.md

 4. The result is displayed instantly on the screen.

 ## 🌐 **Live Demo**
-Check out the [live demo on Hugging Face Spaces](https://huggingface.co/spaces/your-demo-link) to see the project in action!
+Check out the [https://huggingface.co/spaces/your-demo-link](https://huggingface.co/spaces/Tuhinm2002/bert-vision) to see the project in action!

 ## 🧩 **Future Work**
 - Expand the model to classify more complex emotions.